Klipper3d/klipper/docs/Load_Cell.md

 Load cell probe is not an endstop and doesn't support `endstop: probe:z_virtual_endstop`.
 For the time being you'll need to configure your z axis with an MCU pin as its endstop.
-You won't actually be using the pin but for the time being you have to configure something.
+The pin will not actually be used, but for the time being you have to configure something.

 To home the axis with just the probe you need to set up a custom homing macro.
 This requires setting up